rietho/blogdown_website/notes.md

 > A document for notes about my blog

+# Ideas to consider

+-   table of contents for blog posts to help navigate
+-   Ideas to edit posts
+    -   Keep sentences & paragraphs short
+    -   make it easy to skim post
+    -   Use highlights
+        -   Boxes for ideas
+        -   Highlight short sentences

 ## Blog Post Ideas

 -   Pretenses (Vorwände) instead of arguments in discussions